JamesArthurHolland/heuristic-wordle-cracker/README.md

 The word suggester finds the best word by recurrently:
  - counting up how common each letter is in the WordList, repeated letters within a word are not counted.
  - then finding the word with the highest score based on the count of letters.

+This approach maximises the amount of words removed from the WordList with each guess, until you're left with the answer.